LoyolaChicagoBooks/operatingsystems/source/scheduling.rst

 Hardware Interrupts - Sources
 -----------------------------

-- Southbridge (aka slow stuff) interrupts

-	- Early 8088/8086 PCs had a chip called the Intel 8253.
-	- SMP motherboards include a APIC or Advanced Programmable Interrupt Controller to help route interrupts in multi-processor scenarios
-	- These chips control interrupts that come from disks, and

-- Northbridge (aka fast stuff) Interrupts

-	- MMU - page faults (not present, not valid, insufficient permissions)
-	- ALU - divide by zero exception
-	- Clock - clock ticks
+Hardware interrupts come from devices and CPU components.
+Traditional PC systems routed many slower device interrupts through southbridge-related hardware.
+Multiprocessor systems use interrupt controllers such as APICs to route interrupts across CPUs.

+Other interrupts come from faster CPU-adjacent components.
+The MMU raises page faults.
+The ALU raises exceptions such as divide by zero.
+The clock raises periodic timer interrupts that give the operating system a regular chance to run the scheduler.

 Software Interrupts
 -------------------

-- In operating systems that have separation between kernel and user space, software interrupts are used to implement system calls.

-- Hello world in x86 assembly:
+Operating systems use software interrupts or related CPU mechanisms to implement system calls.
+A user program cannot jump directly into kernel memory.
+Instead, it uses the system call interface, which switches into kernel mode in a controlled way.

+This x86 assembly example writes "Hello World!" using the old Linux ``int 0x80`` system call path.

 ::

 	section .text
 		global _start
 	_start:
 		mov    edx, len       ; message length
-		mov    ecx, msg      ; message to write mov    ebx, 1        ; 1 = stdout, the file descriptor mov    eax, 4        ; 4 = system call number (sys_write)
+		mov    ecx, msg       ; message to write mov    ebx, 1         ; stdout
+		mov    eax, 4         ; sys_write
-		int    0x80          ; software interrupt to call the kernel section .data
+		int    0x80           ; software interrupt
+	section .data
 		msg    db 'Hello World!',0xa
 		len    equ $ - msg

-- Software interrupts are much more expensive than making direct function calls through 'call' or 'jmp' like instructions.
+Software interrupts are more expensive than ordinary function calls.
+The cost is worthwhile because the kernel boundary protects the system from ordinary program errors.
-- This cost is worth it in terms of the savings we get in terms of system reliability and security

 Goals of a Process Scheduler
 ----------------------------

-- The attributes of a process scheduling policy are a combination of the following:
+A scheduler policy is judged by several goals:

-	#.
-Fairness: make sure each process gets its fair share of the CPU.
+- Fairness: each process gets a reasonable share of the CPU.
-	#.
-Efficiency: keep the CPU as busy as possible
+- Efficiency: the CPU stays busy.
-	#.
-Response time: minimize the response time for interactive users.
+- Response time: interactive work receives quick service.
-	#.
-Turnaround: minimize the time batch users must wait for output
+- Turnaround: batch jobs complete in a reasonable time.
-	#.
-Throughput: maximize the number of jobs processed per hour
+- Throughput: the system completes as many jobs as possible.

-- There are no scheduler implementations that are optimal in each of these attributes.
-There is always a trade-off.
-Many of these attributes can be contradictory.
+These goals conflict.
+A system tuned for interactive response time may not maximize throughput.
+A system tuned for throughput may feel less responsive to a user.

 Types of Scheduling Strategies
 ------------------------------

-- Preemptive
-- round-robin
-- priority scheduling

-	- shortest job first
-	- critical path

-- Real-time

-	- Earliest deadline
-	- Fixed priority

-- Cooperative / event driven
-- Run to completion / non-preemptive
+Common strategies include preemptive scheduling, round-robin scheduling, priority scheduling, real-time scheduling, cooperative scheduling, and run-to-completion scheduling.

-- Most modern operating systems use round-robin, preemptive scheduling with support for priorities.
+Most modern general-purpose operating systems use preemptive scheduling with time sharing and priorities.

 OS Support
 ----------

-- Non-Multitasking

-	- CP/M
-	- MS-DOS

-- Cooperative multi-tasking

-	- Windows 1.x-3.x
-	- Mac OS 5 - 9
-	- NetWare

-- Preemptive multi-tasking

-	- Minix
-	- Windows 95-ME, NT4 - 7
-	- Linux, BSDs
-	- OS/2
-	- Mac OSX
-	- VMS
-	- Unix
+Older systems such as CP/M and MS-DOS were not multitasking operating systems.
+Windows 1.x through 3.x, classic Mac OS, and NetWare used cooperative multitasking, where programs had to yield control.

+Modern systems such as Linux, BSD, Windows NT and later, macOS, VMS, and most UNIX systems use preemptive multitasking.

 Types of Processes to Schedule
 ------------------------------

-- Interactive processes

-	- Spend most of their time in the *not ready* state.
-	- Wait on either I/O operations to complete or for user interaction

-- CPU intensive processes

-	- Spend most of their time in the 'ready' state.
-	- Are largely CPU bound.
+Interactive processes spend much of their time waiting for user input or I/O. They often need low latency when they become runnable.

+CPU-intensive processes spend most of their time ready to run.
+They need enough CPU time for throughput, but they can usually tolerate longer latency than interactive processes.

 Preemptive Scheduling Key Terms
 -------------------------------

-- **Time Quantum** - the allotted time slice a program is run before a scheduling decision.
-Typically less than or equal to a clock tick.
+A time quantum is the amount of time a process or thread can run before a scheduling decision is made.
+On many systems the quantum is related to clock ticks.

-- **Clock** - one of two triggers for the scheduling algorithm.
-On most CPUs, the clock ticks at a rate of 50-100Hz.
-Each clock tick issues a hardware interrupt which permits the operating system to run the scheduler

-- **Context Switch** - the process by which through a software or hardware interrupt, a process switches from user mode to kernel mode or from kernel mode to user mode
+The clock is a hardware timer that periodically interrupts the CPU.
+The interrupt gives the kernel an opportunity to run scheduler code.

+A context switch saves the state of one execution context and restores the state of another.
+Context switches can be caused by timer interrupts, system calls, blocking I/O, faults, and other events.

 Process states
 -----------------

-- running - currently executing on one or more CPUs
-- ready - ready to be executed, but not running
-- not ready - not ready to run, currently waiting on an event
-- terminated - process has exited and is being cleaned up
+A process or thread is running when it is executing on a CPU.
+It is ready when it can run but is not currently selected.
+It is not ready when it is blocked waiting for an event.
+It is terminated when it has exited and is being cleaned up.

 Choosing a Quantum
 ------------------
-- Variables to consider

-	- Context switch / scheduler Overhead
-	- Quantum Length
-	- Number of Processes
+A shorter quantum improves responsiveness because a runnable process waits less time before getting a turn.
+A longer quantum improves efficiency because the system spends less time context switching.

-- Total Overhead: If overhead is 5ms and the quantum is 20ms, then overhead is 20%.
-If the quantum is 50ms, then the overhead is only 10%
+For example, if context-switch overhead is 5 ms and the quantum is 20 ms, overhead is 20 percent.
+If the quantum is 50 ms, overhead drops to about 10 percent.
+The tradeoff is response time.
+With five runnable processes, a shorter quantum can reduce the time between turns.

-- Average Response Time: If overhead is 5ms, quantum, is 20ms, and 5 active processes exist, the time between runs will be: (overhead + quantum) * (runnable processes - 1) = 100ms.
-If the quantum is reduced to 10ms, then the time between runs will be: 60ms

-- So, the choice of a smaller quantum will make the system more responsive, and a longer quantum will make the system more efficient

 Context Switches
 ----------------

-- A context switch is the process by which a program saves it state to switch to the operating system
-- Context switches are caused by software and hardware interrupts
+A context switch saves the state of the current process or thread and restores the state of another.
+The saved state includes CPU registers and the program counter.
+The operating system also updates process state in its process or thread tables.

 Context switching - How it works
 -------------------------------------

-#.
-Save CPU registers of currently running process into the process table.

-#.
-Change the process state to

-   - Ready

-       - if the context switch was caused by a hardware interrupt
-       - if the context switch was caused by a software interrupt and the kernel can return immediately (non blocking call)

-   - Not Ready

-       - if the context switch was caused by a software interrupt and the kernel cannot return immediately (blocking call)

-#.
-Invoke the scheduler to find a 'ready' process and change its state to 'running'
+The kernel first saves the CPU registers for the interrupted process or thread.
+It then marks that execution context as ready or not ready.
+A timer interrupt usually leaves it ready.
+A blocking system call usually leaves it not ready.

-#.
-Restore registers for the new process and switch back to user mode.
+The scheduler then chooses a ready process or thread.
+The kernel restores that context's registers and returns to user mode.

 Degrees of Preemption
 ---------------------

-- Different operating systems have different degrees of preemption.
-- In simpler operating systems, user-mode tasks can be preempted, but kernel-mode tasks cannot.
-- Systems that also allow kernel-mode tasks to be preempted will be more responsive
-- Systems with preemptive kernels:

-	- Linux since 2.6 (2003)
-	- Windows NT since NT4 (1996)
-	- Solaris 2.0 (1991, I think)
-	- AIX
-	- Some BSD systems (NetBSD since v5, not sure about others)

-- The two units that can be considered for scheduling are threads and processes
-- Some operating systems only schedule on the process level and do not consider threads separately (Minix does this)
-- Other operating systems schedule on a per-thread level (Linux, Windows, OSX)
+Operating systems differ in how much kernel code can be preempted.
+Simple systems may preempt user-mode tasks but not kernel-mode tasks.
+Systems with preemptive kernels can interrupt more kernel activity, which can improve responsiveness.

+Modern Linux, Windows NT and later, Solaris, AIX, and several BSD systems support kernel preemption to some degree.

+The schedulable unit also differs.
+Some systems schedule processes.
+Others schedule threads.
+Linux, Windows, and macOS schedule at the thread level.
+Older or simpler systems may schedule only processes.

 Round - Robin Process Scheduling
 --------------------------------

+Round-robin scheduling is simple.
+The operating system keeps a runnable list and gives each runnable process or thread a turn.
+On a system with multiple CPUs, several items from the runnable list may run at once.

-- Round robin scheduling is the simplest scheduling policy, but not the most efficient
+Round robin is fair in a basic sense, but it does not account for priority, I/O behavior, or deadlines.
-- The operating system maintains two lists:

-	- runnable list
-	- non-runnable list

-- The operating system simply runs through the runnable list in order executing each process one at a time. (or N at a time for N-CPUs)

 Scheduling with Multiple Queues
 -------------------------------

-- Runnable threads are separated into queues based upon:
-- Quantum length
-- Process / thread priority
-- Each queue is then run round-robin
-- Algorithm (pseudo):
+Multiqueue schedulers separate runnable threads by priority or quantum length.
+Each queue can be scheduled round-robin, while the scheduler chooses higher-priority queues before lower-priority queues.

+A simple version looks like this:

 ::

 	thread schedule(thread interruptedThread) {
 		let highest = 0, lowest = 9;
 		Queue runQueue(10);
-		interruptedThread.state = runnable or blocked
+		interruptedThread.state = runnable or blocked;
-		queue(interruptedThread.priority).enqueue(interruptedThread)
+		queue(interruptedThread.priority).enqueue(interruptedThread);
 		for(int i = highest; i <= lowest; i++) {
 			if(queue(i) has any runnable threads) {
 				thread t = queue.dequeue();